kwonus/Quelle-Obsolete/Quelle.md

 All other clause types can be combined to form compound Quelle statements.
 Compound statements are made up of two or more clauses.
 When a compound statement includes an explicit action, the explicit action must be the last clause of the statement.

-CONTROL phrases require no delimiters.
-SEARCH clauses require a semi-colon ( ; ) to precede every search clause except if that first SEARCH clause has no other clauses preceding it (In that case the delimiter is optional; Three examples of SEARCH clauses with the leading delimiter omitted on the first SEARCH clause can be found in Table 3-2).
+*Implicit* [CONTROL::set and SEARCH::find] clauses require a semi-colon ( ; ).
+A semi-colon is optional, but not required after CONTROL::clear! clauses.

 Every Quelle clause has a verb, even though it might be "implicit".
 Consequently, from a linguistic standpoint, all Quelle clauses are verb-phrases issued in the imperative.
 The syntax for each clause is dependent upon the verb for the clause.
 The subject of the clause is always "you understood".
 In other words, you are commanding Quelle what to do.
 Some verbs have direct objects [aka required parameters] which give Quelle more specific instructions about <u>what</u> to do.
 In short, the type of clause and the syntax of the phrase is always defined by the verb.